cover

-gRPC is a communication protocol widely used in server-side environments.
-Thanks to Protobuf IDL, we can quickly generate Client and Server Stubs, greatly improving development efficiency and avoiding type errors during communication.
+gRPC is a widely used communication protocol in the server environment.
+Thanks to Protobuf IDL, we can quickly generate Client and Server Stubs, which greatly improves development efficiency and avoids type errors during communication.

-Therefore, if you want to bring the gRPC mechanism to the browser, you need to add an additional protocol conversion layer in the middle to support both HTTP/1.x and HTTP/2 simultaneously.
+So if we want to move the gRPC mechanism to the browser, we need to add a protocol conversion layer in the middle to support both HTTP/1.x and HTTP/2.

-gRPC-Gateway is a community-led project that generates an http+JSON gateway server for gRPC by parsing the google.api.http declaration in the Protobuf IDL.
-Users only need to start this gateway server, and it will receive requests, map them to the corresponding gRPC methods, and call the relevant services.
+gRPC-Gateway is a community-driven project that generates an HTTP+JSON gateway server for gRPC by parsing the google.api.http declarations in the protobuf IDL.
+The user only needs to start this gateway server, which will accept requests and map them to the corresponding gRPC methods, and then call the corresponding service.

 rpc GetUser(GetUserRequest) returns (GetUserResponse) {